cheikhshift/momentum/readme.md

 # Momentum

 A GopherSauce package to convert template and func tags into accessible Javascript functions.
-The goal of this project is to be able to generate your templates on your server and ease access to server side functionality.
+The goal of this project is to be able to: 1) generate your templates on your server  2) Ease access to server side functionality.

 ## How it works